To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 }Instructions (client to server)

-Instructions are messages sent from the client to the server.
-They are in JSON format, sent as Text Frames, and are used to control the start and end of a task and identify task boundaries.
+Instructions are messages that the client sends to the server in JSON format as text frames.
+These instructions control the start and end of a task and identify task boundaries.

 Starts the speech synthesis task.